VictorMuwaya/JohnDeoPortfolio/README.md

 ---

-*Generated as a sample professional portfolio project.*
+*This a sample professional portfolio project.*